JuliaLinearAlgebra/MatrixDepot.jl/doc/usage.rst

   Return the documentation of ``matrix_name``, including input options, groups and reference.
 For example::

    julia> matrixdepot("moler")
-    Moler Matrix:
+     Moler Matrix
+    ≡≡≡≡≡≡≡≡≡≡≡≡≡≡

     The Moler matrix is a symmetric positive definite matrix.
 It has one small eigenvalue.

     Input options:

-    1. [type,] dim, alpha: dim is the dimension of the matrix, alpha is a scalar;
+      •  [type,] dim, alpha: dim is the dimension of the matrix, alpha is a scalar;

-    2. [type,] dim: alpha = -1.
+      •  [type,] dim: alpha = -1.

-    ['inverse', 'ill-cond', 'symmetric', 'pos-def']
+    Groups: ["inverse", "ill-cond", "symmetric", "pos-def"]

     Reference: J.C.
-Nash, Compact Numerical Methods for Computers:
-                Linear Algebra and Function Minimisation, second edition, Adam Hilger, Bristol, 1990 (Appendix 1).
+Nash, Compact Numerical Methods for Computers: Linear Algebra and Function Minimisation, second edition, Adam Hilger, Bristol, 1990 (Appendix 1).

 .. function:: matrixdepot(group_name)